Model predictive control and moving horizon estimation for adaptive optimal bolus feeding in high-throughput cultivation of \textit{E. coli}: In silico experiments on a parallel mini-bioreactor platform

 where $k_{la}$ ($h^{-1}$) denotes the volumetric oxygen transfer coefficient; $DOT^*$ ($\%$) denotes the saturation concentration of DOT; $q_O$ ($g/(g\cdot h)$) denotes the specific oxygen uptake rate (see Eq.~(\ref{eq:MKG_qO})); $H$ ($mol/(m^3 \cdot Pa)$) denotes the Henry constant.
 Considering that DOT has fast dynamics \citep{duan2020model}, we use the reduced form expressed in the algebraic equation as

 The delayed response of the DOT measurement $DOT_m$ is described by the first-order dynamics as

 where $k_p$ ($h^{-1}$) represents the time constant.

 Table~\ref{tb:MKG_global_params} provides the parameter set I and II of the two strains which describe significantly different cell metabolisms.
-In addition, Table~\ref{tb:MKG_local_params} provides reactor related parameters, $k_{la}$ and $k_p$, which characterize the mixing and oxygen transfer in each reactor.
+The macro-kinetic growth model and its parameter set I are adjusted from \citet{anane2017modelling}.
+Parameter set II is an artificial value that shows a different behavior from that of parameter set I. In addition, Table~\ref{tb:MKG_local_params} provides reactor-related parameters, $k_{la}$ and $k_p$, which characterize the mixing and oxygen transfer in each reactor.
 We assume that each reactor has random values within the range given in Table~\ref{tb:MKG_local_params}.
 Constant values and their units are listed in Table~\ref{tb:MKGconsts}.